-Here’s how ketone bodies are made: When you drastically cut your carbs, your body stops getting sufficient levels of glucose.
-Glucose is your body’s primary fuel source when not in keto.
+Ketone bodies are produced when you drastically cut carbs from your diet and your body stops getting sufficient levels of glucose.
+Glucose is your body’s primary fuel source when not in ketosis.

-This lack of glucose makes your body turn to glucose stores (glycogen), but when these get depleted, your body starts looking for alternative fuel sources.
-That’s when your cells start burning fat, transforming fat stores into ketone bodies in the liver.
-This process is known as ketogenesis.
+This lack of glucose makes your body turn to glucose stores (glycogen).
+When these become depleted, and your body doesn’t have enough insulin, it starts looking for alternative fuel sources.

 When you have enough ketones in your blood that your body can use for energy, you’re in nutritional ketosis.
-When you’re starting keto, it’s hard to know when you enter ketosis, so that’s why you need to test.
+When you’re starting keto, it’s hard to know when you enter ketosis, so testing is essential in these first stages.

-There are three different ways to get your ketone reading: through urine, your breath or your blood.
+There are three different ways to get your ketone reading: through urine, breath, or blood[*].

 #1: Urine Ketone Testing

-This is the most affordable, but least reliable way to test your ketone levels.
-Excess ketone bodies are excreted through your urine, and therefore this test does not measure the amount of ketones currently in your blood.
+This is the most affordable option, but it also delivers the least reliable test results.
+Excess ketone bodies are excreted through your urine, and therefore the ketone strips don’t directly measure the amount of ketones in your bloodstream.

 #2: Breath Ketone Tests